codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-node-telegram-bot-to-production.md

 ## Chat with the Bot

-After restarting the capsule, the bot will now be ready to be tested.
-Search for your bot on Telegram using the username you assigned it and start a chat with it.
-The bot has been programmed to respond to `/start` and echo any message you send it.
+The bot will be able to respond to messages after Code Capsules finishes building it.
+When this is done, search for your bot on Telegram using the username you assigned it and start a chat with it.
+The bot has been programmed to respond to `/start` and echo any messages you send it.

 If you’d like to deploy another application in a different language or framework, take a look at our other [deployment guides](/docs/deployment/).